-Meanwhile, we are still aware of the epistemological values of identifying common attacks, risks, and harms at scale, especially from the perspective of practitioners working in the fast-paced tech industry who may not always have the bandwidth for deep community engagement efforts.
+Meanwhile, we are aware of the epistemological values of identifying common attacks, risks, and harms at scale, especially from the perspective of practitioners working in the fast-paced tech industry who may not always have the bandwidth for deep community engagement efforts.
 Methods informed by positivist traditions can still work to tackle vulnerability if the focus is on generalizability and reproducibility.
 However, in pursuit of a more unified understanding, it would be beneficial to combine the detailed analysis offered by interpretive methods [187].
 We leave the door open for future research to continue exploring and debating on the use of different genres of methods in relation to the research questions concerning vulnerability.

 7.2.3 Designing For What Leads to Vulnerability.
 When it comes to proposing designs and interventions, the socio-ecological view of vulnerability could guide researchers to think through the where, how, and why aspects when designing for vulnerability.
 For instance, solely focusing on technical tools, and solutions for individuals might not be enough.
-A growing body of recent work has started to examine people's experiences in the broader context of social structures, laws, and policies [42, 162, 167, 182], by focusing on the care infrastructure [198, 223] and support circles around people [137, 138, 147].
-Joining these efforts, we encourage reflections on the limitations of proposed designs - if these ideas are positioned at the individual-, micro-, exo-, macro layer, or across layers, as well as opportunities and potential challenges in advancing them.
+A growing body of recent work has started to examine people's experiences in the broader context of social structures, laws, and policies [42, 162, 167, 182], by focusing on the care infrastructure [198, 224] and support circles around people [137, 138, 147].
+At times, vulnerability is even seen as a desirable human experience that fosters connection [18, 221].
+Building on these ongoing discussions, we encourage a deeper exploration of the structures within which the proposed designs are situated, along with reflection on their motivations, potential consequences, and limitations.